tommasocarluccio/IOT_Leaf/README.md

 pip3 install -r requirements.txt
 ``

-Scripts have similar structure and they required to be individually launched, indicating the configuration file.
+Scripts have similar structure and they require to be individually launched, indicating the configuration file.
 Configuration files can be accessed and edited under:
 > /conf